 1: Fixed span bridge:

-Fixed bridges having no moving parts and stay in one place until they fail or demolished.
+- Fixed bridges are having no moving parts and stay in one place until they fail or are demolished.

 2: Movable span bridge: